Jorge has focused his research career on how plants respond to metal stress, in particular how they cope with iron deficiency.

 Jorge also identified several uncharacterised genes with a role in iron homeostasis.
 These include the BRUTUS-LIKE genes BTSL1 and BTSL2, encoding hemerythrin E3 ubiquitin ligases, that are expressed predominantly in roots.

 As a Marie Curie Fellow and Postdoctoral Scientist in the Balk laboratory (2015 – 2019), Jorge is unraveling the precise biochemical function of BTSL1 and BTSL2.
 The proteins were found to bind iron in their N-terminal hemerythrin domains.
 Moreover, we find that BTSL1 and BTSL2 are responsible for proteasomal degradation of FIT.
 FIT is a key transcription factor in iron uptake and is a hub for regulatory signals that affect the iron deficiency response.
 The btsl double mutant fails to degrade FIT when iron is resupplied, resulting in the accumulation of toxic amounts of iron in roots and leaves (Rodríguez-Celma et al., 2017 bioRxiv:231365; Rodríguez-Celma et al., 2019 Front Plant Sci 10:98).

-On a more applied perspective, Jorge has also optimised the ferritin extraction from pea for its use as treatment for iron deficiency anemia in humans and developed reporter plants that emit light when they suffer from iron deficiency.
+On the more applied side, Jorge has optimised the extraction of ferritin from pea seeds for its potential use as a treatment for iron deficiency anaemia in humans (Moore et al., 2018 Sci Rep 8:6865; Perfecto et al., 2018 J Nutr 148:1229-35) and developed reporter plants that emit light when they suffer from iron deficiency.